Samufds/Samufds/README.md

 **About me**<br>

 I'm a Computer Science undergraduate from India, currently pursuing my Bachelor of Engineering.
 I focus on building a strong foundation in areas like data structures, operating systems and cloud technologies.
 Alongside my coursework, I enjoy applying what I learn through projects—turning concepts into working systems and exploring how they perform in real-world scenarios.
-I’m interested in solving challenging problems and building things that help connect people.
+I’m also interested in solving challenging problems that help connect people.

 ## 🛠️ My Tools
 [![HTML](https://img.shields.io/badge/HTML-%23E34F26.svg?logo=html5&logoColor=white)](#)